 Since a few weeks there is a new icon in the Intune console and this is linux.
-The linux support is a very long awaited feature and there was good feedback from the ommunity.
-Currently the feature set is still a bit limited, there is currently only the possibility to determine the complaince of the devices and apply conditioanl access policies.
+The linux support is a very long awaited feature and there was good feedback from the community.
+Currently the feature set is still a bit limited, there is currently only the possibility to determine the compliance of the devices and apply conditional access policies.
 But this is just the beginning I am sure that in the next months we will see more and more features and also config profiles, updates,… for Linux.
-But let’s take a look at how to enroll an Ubuntu device in intune.
+But let’s take a look at how to enroll an Ubuntu device in Intune.

 Prerequisites

-- MS recommendation: Enable disk encription during the setup (It is easier to enable this directly during the setup)
+- MS recommendation: Enable disk encryption during the setup (It is easier to enable this directly during the setup)

 - Microsoft Intune app (Needed to enroll the device)